 The frigate has an RHIB on each side and these are lowered in the sea thanks to the crane, it can be lowered on the surface very quickly.
 Rescues at sea or stopping and boarding another ship suspected of criminal activity are the two principal tasks of the RHIB.

 We then visited the galley (kitchen), from the captain to all the seamen, lunch and dinner is served in the galley.
 After that, they proceed to their own mess.
 A team of five people—a cook, his deputy, and three assistants—serve 280 meals per day.

-The ship is 6 decks-high (without the bunkers and roof).
-There are 58 cabins, 8 dining rooms and relax spaces, an infirmary, a gym and a zone for food storage.
+The ship is 6 decks high (without the bunkers and roof).
+There are 58 cabins, 8 dining rooms and relaxation spaces, an infirmary, a gym and a zone for food storage.
 Technical corridors on both sides.
 There are cabins for 1, 2 or 4 people, depending on your role and rank.

 - Anti-submarine warfare (1 sonar operator)

 - Artillery (1)